sashaboi/onkardeshpande-website/README.md

-This is the trial for tanay lecture
+https://onkarwebsite.netlify.app/ is the hosting link for this piece of code